-- A. Organization of the Board - 1.
-Voting.
+A. Organization of the Board

+- Voting.
 A two-thirds quorum of the voting members is required to vote or conduct official business.
 A policy, procedure, budget, or organizational change must be lodged and read two meetings prior to the Board taking a vote. - Length of office.
 Each voting member will serve two years for a maximum of two consecutive terms.
 In the event of a vacancy, the Student Publications Board will appoint, upon majority approval, a member of the Board members' constituency to fulfill the academic year.
-Vacancies can occur due to resignation, leave, or lack of attendance (three absences in one academic year). - 3.
-Structure.
+Vacancies can occur due to resignation, leave, or lack of attendance (three absences in one academic year). - Structure.
 A student Chair and faculty mentor will be appointed by a voting majority and will serve for a length of two years.
-The Chair will be responsible for calling the meetings, setting the agenda, and keeping the minutes. - Prospectus Affiliates.
+The Chair will be responsible for calling the meetings, setting the agenda, and keeping the minutes. - 4.
+Prospectus Affiliates.
 Editors, advisors, advertising managers, and other staff members of the Prospectus are prohibited from holding a position on the Board.
-Prospectus affiliates are invited to attend and contribute openly regarding the operations of the Prospectus. - B. Responsibilities of the Board - 1.
-A faculty advisor with experience and/or education in journalism or newspaper production will be chosen upon approval by the appropriate Department Chair, Vice President for Student Services, and the Student Publications Board. - 2.
+Prospectus affiliates are invited to attend and contribute openly regarding the operations of the Prospectus.

+B. Responsibilities of the Board

+- A faculty advisor with experience and/or education in journalism or newspaper production will be chosen upon approval by the appropriate Department Chair, Vice President for Student Services, and the Student Publications Board. - 2.
 The Board will appoint, upon recommendation of the advisor, an editor-in-chief and advertising manager. - 3.
 The Board places the responsibility on the publications' advisor(s) to apply the policies and procedures as determined by the Student Publications Board, as well as to guide the publications' staff toward maintaining high standards of journalistic writings. - 4.
-Upon recommendation of the Vice President for Student Services and approval of the Student Publications Board, a department staff person will maintain the business operations of the publications and make progress reports to the Student Publications Board at each meeting. - 5.
-Evaluation - a.
-The Board will review the monthly progress reports of each of the publications (Prospectus). - b.
-At the end of each semester, the Board will review the self-study submitted by the publications' editor(s)in-chief and advisor(s) and act upon the recommendations--programmatic, operational, personnel--if appropriate. - c.
-The Board will meet in late April to review staff input from the advisor(s), the editor(s)-in-chief, and the advertising manager to determine appointment, reappointment, or dismissal for the following year. - C. Ethical/Responsible Journalism - 1.
-The publications' staff--editors, managers, advisor(s)--will follow the canons of ethical journalism and good taste in the operation of all student publications as well as the content of the publication.
-Ethical journalism and good taste for the College community is defined in II E. of the Prospectus Policy.
+Upon recommendation of the Vice President for Student Services and approval of the Student Publications Board, a department staff person will maintain the business operations of the publications and make progress reports to the Student Publications Board at each meeting.